patrickboe/joyce/README.md

 - `./dev.sh`: build the site from source, put a development version of it in the `dist` directory, and host it in a livereload session on a lightweight webserver
 - `./package.sh`: build and zip the files necessary to use the tool on a non-dev machine (produces a tarball in the target/ directory)
-- `lein test`: run Selenium benchmarks on the staging location:
+- `lein test`: run Selenium benchmarks on the staging location